HeshuEU/likelib-hackathon/doc/http_specification.md

 	{
 		“from”: “<address encoded by base58>”,
 		“to”: “<contract address encoded by base58>”,
-		“message”: “<binary encoded(for call) data string message then ecnoded by base64>”, }
+		“message”: “<binary encoded(for call) data message ecnoded by base64>”, }

 response: